priya1032376/Data-Analytics-and-ML-Projects/README.md

-# ML-Training-Suite
+# Data Analytics and ML Projects
-This repository contains my machine learning model training code, focused on a variety of algorithms and approaches.
-It’s a place where I’ve gathered and organized all my ML-related projects, from model creation to training and evaluation.
-Feel free to explore, experiment, or use the scripts as a reference for your own ML projects!
+This repository contains my machine learning model training code, along with a variety of data analytics projects.
+It includes work in Excel, PL/SQL, Python, Tableau, and ML, covering everything from model creation to training, evaluation, and analysis.
+It's a small glimpse of my demo projects.
-Author - Priya Mishra
+<br>Author - Priya Kumari Mishra